Novimatrem/clearclipboard/README.md

 After that, close and re-open all of your Terminal emulators to enable the command to work inside of them.

-(you may wish to bind this script to a key using xdotool, also.)
+(you may wish to bind this script to a key using xbindkeys, also.)

 # Usage
 You can clear your clipboards at any time by opening a Terminal and typing the ``ccb`` command, now.